carleneoestergaard/carleneoestergaard.github.io/docs/Connections/Bubble.md

 # Bubble

-Connecting to Bubblie.io is a fairly straightfoward API with API keys.
+Connecting to Bubblie.io is a fairly straightfoward API with an API auth token.

 ## Macro